Lukasdotcom/fantasy-manager/CONTRIBUTING.md

 # FAQs

 - Q: Why is the cypress test failing?
 - A: If you made any major UI changes it may cause the test to fail.
 You may have to change the tests slightly(For help with making tests go to [How to Make Tests](#how-to-make-tests)).
 Otherwise there should be a video and a picture in the cypress/videos or cypress/screenshots directories.
+If you can not get the cypress test to pass just create a pull request, and I will look at it and get the test to pass.
 - Q: Where are the types for the database?
 - A: There is an interface for every table in the database located in the same file as the database connector.
 - Q: What do all the `#` in the imports mean?